theranjitraut/mesJPT/README.md

-# mesJPT - A simple LLM prototype
+# mesJPT - A Decoder-based Language Model